fichince/alchoi.com-astro/src/content/code/03-risecities.md

 ---
 [RISE Cities][1] is an organization that shares and supports innovative and scalable solutions for **_R_**esilient, **_I_**ntelligent, **_S_**ustainable and **_E_**quitable cities.

-Their websites is another [Nomadic Labs][2] project, and I joined to build a new page for the [Fellowship][3] program.
+Their website is another [Nomadic Labs][2] project, and I joined to build a new page for the [Fellowship][3] program.
 The page contains a neat little SVG map, which was a fun challenge to build.

 [1]:	https://risecities.org
 [2]:	https://nomadiclabs.ca